 Book Launch Series

 The Fox Center book launch series celebrates the publication of new monographs by Emory faculty in the humanities.
 If you have a book coming out soon, we’d love to hear from you!
-We are especially eager to celebrate first books.
+Priority will be given to first books.

 Each of our launches puts an author in conversation with 1-2 faculty members from other disciplines.
 We envisage these events not only as opportunities to celebrate the exciting new research produced by our faculty, but also as a means of building connections and friendships across fields and departments.